fkeymaster/fkeymaster/README.markdown

 ## TODO

-* Make behavior with `INPUT` / `SELECT` / `TEXTAREA` configurable
 * Comprehensive test suite

+## License

+* FKeymaster is (c) 2011 FKeymaster contributers and may be freely distributed under the MIT license.
-Keymaster is (c) 2011 Thomas Fuchs and may be freely distributed under the MIT license.
+* Keymaster is (c) 2011 Thomas Fuchs and may be freely distributed under the MIT license.

 See the `MIT-LICENSE` file.